Ahmedh786/wi21-cse110-lab4/part1/part1.md

 	5. true, nonzero number converted to true
 16. == checks equality after type conversion, === is stricter and does not convert types before comparison
 17. 'How are you', because the true is converted to a 1, so the first if statement fails.
 2 is always true here so the else if will be entered.
+19. [6,8,10] will be the result.
+This is because when the first callback function is called, doSomething gets executed, which itself has a callback function that adds 2 to its num parameter.
+We now move back to the original callback call, where here we take that returned num and multiply it by 2, then append to the array.
+So, for the first element 1, (1+2) will occur, followed by (3*2).
+The same will occur for the next 2 elements.